inlavigo/gg_value/README.md

 - A custom `compare` function, making sure only changes are delivered.
 - A custom `stringify` function to convert the value into a string.
 - A custom `parse` function converting strings into value.
+- A `syncWith` and `unsync` function to sync the value with another ones.

 ## Usage